-Adult and Family Life Ministries (CE 414) explores the sociological, psychological, and spiritual dynamics of family life and ministry for, to, and with families.
+Adult and Family Ministry (CE 414) explores the sociological, psychological, and spiritual dynamics of family life and ministry for, to, and with families, especially in times of crisis or pain.
 Special emphasis is given to learning about the special needs of seniors, and community services available to families in times of crisis.
 Course work also includes the importance of home-discipleship, intergenerational ministries, and community outreach through the church.